Pytest & CI

 Pytest Configuration Best Practices

 Effective test suite architecture relies on a deterministic, declarative control plane.
-While pytest’s plugin ecosystem and fixture system provide unparalleled flexibility, production-grade reliability is achieved through rigorous configuration management.
-This guide translates architectural principles into actionable workflows, emphasizing deterministic execution, plugin lifecycle control, and environment-aware routing.
+The failure mode of ad-hoc configuration is quiet and expensive: a typo'd marker silently skips a test instead of erroring, a CI runner inherits a stray PYTEST_ADDOPTS that disables coverage, or pythonpath drift makes a monorepo import the wrong package and green tests validate nothing.
+While pytest's plugin ecosystem and fixture system provide unparalleled flexibility, production-grade reliability is achieved through rigorous configuration management.
+This guide translates the architectural principles of Advanced Pytest Architecture & Configuration into actionable workflows, emphasizing deterministic execution, plugin lifecycle control, and environment-aware routing.
 By treating test configuration as infrastructure-as-code, engineering teams can eliminate ambient context, prevent scope leakage, and scale validation pipelines without sacrificing developer velocity.

 1. Architectural Foundations of Pytest Configuration